Virginia Tech® home

 For problems with comfort such as too warm, too cold or stale air, please make sure that vents are not blocked by furniture/other equipment or closed for some reason.
 Report the problem to your supervisor who can then contact the building manager or the project manager assigned to the building to see if the environmental controls for the building need to be adjusted.

 Contact EHS at 540-231-3600 or email EHS-IH-g@vt.edu for an IAQ consultation in order try to determine what may be causing your symptoms and what, if any, changes can be made to your work space.
-You will also need to be working with your doctor to determine what allergens or other material you may be sensitive to.
+We recommend that you work with your doctor to determine what allergens or other material you may be sensitive to.
+This helps a great deal to determine what course of action is necessary.

-Clean up visible moisture immediately to decrease the chance that it will encourage the growth of mold.
-If there is a large amount of moisture or an active leak, call the Division of Campus Planning, Infrastructure, and Facilities at 540-231-4300 for assistance.
-Water stained or wet ceiling tiles should be replaced as soon as they are found.
-Call the Division of Campus Planning, Infrastructure, and Facilities to get the tiles replaced.
+If there is a large amount of moisture or an active leak, call the Division of Campus Planning, Infrastructure, and Facilities at 540-231-4300 for immediate assistance.

-Contact the Division of Campus Planning, Infrastructure, and Facilities at 540-231-4300 to request assistance with cleaning up large areas of mold or to get wet or molded ceiling tiles replaced.
+Contact the Division of Campus Planning, Infrastructure, and Facilities at 540-231-4300 (or email at vtrepair@vt.edu) to request assistance with cleaning up areas of mold or to get wet or molded ceiling tiles replaced.

 Contact EHS at 231-3600 or email EHS-IH-g@vt.edu for an IAQ consult in all other instances.